 Gnocchi alla Piemontese with Toma & Funghi Trifolati (Gnocchi with Cheese & Truffled Mushrooms)

 Plump, pillowy gnocchi shines in this velvety Toma cheese-based sauce, while funghi trifolati - a simple, delicious way of preparing mushrooms in olive oil, garlic, and parsley – cuts through the richness.
-Try substituting wild mushrooms for the creminis or adding a few soaked porcinis for a deeper flavor.
+Try substituting wild mushrooms for the cremini or adding a few soaked porcini for a deeper flavor.
 We love this for Gnocchi Thursday!

 - In a large nonstick skillet, heat 2 tablespoons of olive oil over medium heat.
 Add the garlic and cook until it just begins to brown, about 2 minutes.

 - Add the sliced mushrooms and the remaining 2 tablespoons of olive oil to the skillet and cook until the mushrooms release their juices, about 5 minutes.

 - Add 1 tablespoon of chopped parsley and season with salt and pepper to taste.
 Cook over high heat for a couple of minutes to reduce the liquid, stirring often.
 Set aside.

 - Bring a large pot of heavily salted water to a boil.
 Add the gnocchi to the pot and cook until they begin to rise to the surface of the water, about 2 minutes.
 Drain the gnocchi well.